-A well-designed home has the power of the ocean in that it can simultaneously energize and relax you!
-It can inspire you to live a joyful, more balanced life as in eating right; exercising; getting plenty of downtime; sleeping better; and being more mindful of the life you get to lead on this big, blue marble in the sky.
+A well-designed home can help you to live a healthy, more balanced life.
+Things like eating right; exercising; getting plenty of downtime; sleeping better; and being more mindful of the life you get to lead on this big, blue marble in the sky.
 My 5 Design Principles that Make Your Home More Restful will help you make the right decisions when it comes time to designing a home with health and wellness in mind.

 Via Atlanta Homes